ForgeRock/fr-config-manager/README.md

 Refer to the [configuration README](docs/csp.md) for more details.

+### Raw config file

+The raw configuration file contains a list of individual configuration paths to pull, and is intended for pulling arbitrary configuration which is not covered by existing commands.
+The path to this file is configured in the `.env` file (or environment directly) as the `RAW_CONFIG` value.

+Refer to the [raw config README](docs/csp.md) for more details.

 ## Exported configuration

 The `fr-config-pull` tool exports ForgeRock configuration to the local filesystem as a set of json files in a directory structure that represents both global and realm specific configuration.